 From ships powered by liquid hydrogen to gas transportation and the many applications of liquid oxygen, the uses of liquefied gases obtained by cryogenic temperatures are increasing.
 Accordingly, the cryogenic equipment market is predicted to grow at a CAGR of 6.4% between 2020 and 2025, driven by Increasing demand for industrial gases and investments in LNG infrastructure, according to Markets and Markets.

-- The military and space industry uses cryocoolers for many operations, including cooling infrared sensors in devices such as missile guidance systems or satellites
+- Moreover, the military and space industries use cryocoolers for various operations, including cooling infrared sensors in satellites and missile guidance systems.

 - The medical sector uses cryocoolers in MRI systems